All Episodes

 If 90% of our heroin comes across that southern border, well, that too is an emergency.

-All right, joining us now uh to debate, discuss House Freedom Caucus chairman, Mark Meadows from North Carolina and House Freedom Caucus member, former chairman, he's been dethroned.
+All right, joining us now to debate, discuss House Freedom Caucus Chairman Mark Meadows from North Carolina and House Freedom Caucus member, former chairman.

-You know, so I'm looking at uh look, maybe you guys have have more insight than to what I'm actually reading here.
+You know, so I'm looking at, look, maybe you guys have more insight than to what I'm actually reading here.

 The fact that they were even debating limiting the number of beds for illegal immigrant criminals, I mean, is beyond the pale to me.

-You know, if you if you were sixteen thousand five hundred one and you just committed murder, basically they were saying you couldn't detain that person.
+You know, if you were 16,501 and you just committed murder, basically they were saying you couldn't detain that person.

-I think knowing you both, you probably like me, you think it's atrocious and a swamp deal.
+I think, knowing you both, you probably, like me, think it's atrocious and a swamp deal.

 Go ahead, Mark.

-Uh well Sean, uh let me let me just tell you, not only is it an atrocious deal, but it is a total capitulation.
+Well, Sean, let me just tell you, not only is it an atrocious deal, but it is a total capitulation.

-You only get what you reward, and he is about to roll reward Congress for not doing his job and continuing to do things the way they've always done.
+You only get what you reward, and he is about to reward Congress for not doing its job and continuing to do things the way they've always done.

-Only in Washington, DC, can you expect applause for passing a 1.37 billion dollar border security measure when it takes 25 billion to get it done?
+Only in Washington, D.C. can you expect applause for passing a $1.37 billion border security measure when it takes $25 billion to get it done.

-What if the president signed the bill, kept the government open, because then we wouldn't don't have to go through you know another thirty-five days of Democrats pretending like they care about furloughed employees when they won't even sit at the table and and negotiate.
+What if the president signed the bill, kept the government open, because then we don't have to go through another 35 days of Democrats pretending like they care about furloughed employees when they won't even sit at the table and negotiate.

-He takes the one point three five of the deal for the border, and then simultaneously declares a national emergency for the rest of the money.
+He takes the 1.35 of the deal for the border and then simultaneously declares a national emergency for the rest of the money.

-Well, he should he should definitely declare the national emergency.
+Well, he should definitely declare the national emergency.

 At the same time, the president's giving this great speech in El Paso, Congress is putting together a bad deal in Washington.